 Yes.
 This is a key part of the Habitat for Humanity home ownership program, which we call “sweat equity”.
 Homeowners work alongside Habitat staff and volunteers in the construction of their own homes and those of their neighbors.
 All families must satisfy the minimum requirement of 350 “sweat equity” hours before moving into their home if selected to be a habitat partner family.

 10. Are there restrictions on owning a Habitat House?

 Yes.
 Like all other affordable housing programs, Gloucester County Habitat requires that its houses are homeowner occupied.
 This means that you cannot use it for business purposes, move out and leave it empty, rent it out, or move out and let others live there instead.
-After a homeowner has fully paid off the mortgage, these restrictions are removed.
+These restrictions generally remain in place for 30 years.
 And, like all other mortgage companies, Habitat requires that the property (house and yard) are maintained in good condition.

 11. If my income increases after I have bought my house, will that affect my status?